mrcavalcanti/mosaicoo/docs/sources/visualizations/time-series/change-axis-display.md

 ### Auto

 Grafana automatically assigns Y-axis to the series.
-When there are two or more series with different units, then Grafana assigns the left axis to the first unit and right to the following units.
+When there are two or more series with different units, then Mosaicoo assigns the left axis to the first unit and right to the following units.

 ### Left